Lotus Approach

-Lotus Approach is a relational database management system included in IBM's Lotus SmartSuite for Microsoft Windows.
+Lotus Approach is a relational database management system included in Lotus SmartSuite for Microsoft Windows.

 As a start-up company, Approach was formed in 1991 and won over 30 awards the first year, including "best of show" at Comdex.
 The program was considered the first "end-user relational database" that did not introduce yet another file format.

-Approach was sold to Lotus in 1994; Lotus was subsequently purchased by IBM.
+Approach was sold to Lotus Development in 1994; Lotus was subsequently purchased by IBM.